 \subsection{Objective function and optimization formulation}

-We formulate an FSD objective function that determines the differences between the actual path and the desired one using Fourier shape descriptors.
+We formulate the Fourier shape descriptors objective function that determines the differences between the actual path and the desired one using Fourier shape descriptors.
 First, a path is closed clockwise without self-intersecting, then its Fourier coefficients are determined.

 Let $A_i^k$ and $B_i^k$ be the Fourier coefficients, $\theta^k$ and $L^k$ be the initial orientation and total length of the two curves, $k= a\,,\, d\,$ represent the actual and desired shapes, respectively. $n$ is the total number of Fourier coefficients.
 FSDs objective is determined as